Introduction

 This is where you scope out the project, by listing step-by-step details of what’s involved and what you intend to do.
 It’s good to talk about the methods you’ll use here – in non-jargon, easy-to-read language.
 Don’t forget to say why these methods are the best choice.

-• It’s really important to be clear about what is and what isn’t included in the solution.
-If something is outside of this scope of work then talk about how it can be looked at and considered separately.
+- It’s essential to clearly define what is and what isn’t included in the solution.
+If something falls outside of this scope, discuss how it can be addressed separately.

 Project Investment